 WHAT can I study?

 From animal production in France, intensive language in China, and field-based research in Costa Rica to media studies in Europe – the possibilities are endless!
 Some programs will focus on a particular field of study; others will offer a general curriculum.
 You may study in a foreign language or in English.
 Instructional offerings in English are plentiful – even in many non-English speaking countries!

 You may take classes that apply to your major or minor requirements or take a combination of course work while earning general elective credit and fulfilling All-University Core Curriculum (AUCC) requirements.
 The key to staying on track toward graduation is early planning.
-Talk with your academic advisor about including study abroad in your degree program.
+Talk with your academic advisor about including an education abroad experience in your degree program.
 This will help you to see which courses may be taken abroad and assist you in selecting a program.